 Designing and planning a Victorian Floor layout can be a time consuming and complex task.
-Use this guide, in conjunction with the latest Victorian Floor Tile brochure and website www.originalstyle.com to help you decide on patterns, colours and border options.
+Use this guide, in conjunction with the latest Victorian Floor Tile brochure and our online visualiser (tilevisualiser.originalstyle.com), to help you decide on patterns, colours and border options.

 We also offer a custom 3D visualisation service to help you plan your Victorian floor tile installation.
-Ask your Original Style retailer for details.
+See www.originalstyle.com/cad/ or ask your Original Style retailer for details.